US Election: Initial Reaction

 Read our initial reaction to the results of the US Election here

 Donald Trump returns to the White House, after a hotly contested election.
 There was some delay in acknowledging the result in 2020 but the winning margin is so significant on this occasion, the result is certain.
-Trump becomes the first Republican candidate to win the popular vote since 2004 and will become the 47th President of the Unites States.
+Trump becomes the first Republican candidate to win the popular vote since 2004 and will become the 47th President of the United States.

 In addition, the Republican party has retaken control of the Senate.
 The race for control of the House of Representatives is still ongoing and for now, too close to call.
 On balance, due to the scale of the winning margin of the popular vote, we would expect that the House of Representatives will go to the Republicans as well.
 However, this is very much uncertain at this stage.
 In any event, Republican majorities in Congress would likely be slim, and the passing of fiscal legislation will take time and may be vulnerable to different policy priorities within the party.